PhotoboothProject/photobooth/faq/faq.md

 Your language is missing?
 Don't worry, create a [localization request here](https://github.com/PhotoboothProject/photobooth/issues/new/choose) and we'll add it to the project.

-#### On v2.2.0 and older:

-Edit the language file inside `resources/lang/` with your favorite text editor.

-Once you're done upload your changes and create a [pull request](https://github.com/PhotoboothProject/photobooth/pulls).

 ---

-### How can I test my current photo settings?
+## How can I test my current photo settings?

 Open [http://localhost/test/photo.php](http://localhost/test/photo.php) in your Webbrowser and a you can find a photo that is created with your current settings.

 ---

-### How can I test my current collage settings?
+## How can I test my current collage settings?

 Open [http://localhost/test/collage.php](http://localhost/test/collage.php) in your Webbrowser and a you can find a collage that is created with your current settings.

 ---

-### How can setup a custom collage design?
+## How can setup a custom collage design?

 In the collage settings you can select the layout `private/collage.json`.
 This references a file with the given name in the photobooth's `private` folder.
-This file has to be created manually.
+This file has to be cred manually.

 Photobooth config **must** be saved again via Admin panel after `private/collage.json` was modified!